talvorn/talvorn.github.io/wikidump/Healer_Sect.md

 **Research** - "The damage dealt by their spells is reasonably straightforward, usually crushing or pressing injuries from gravity manipulation, but the effect they have on themselves?
-Be prepared for acid burns, explosion related wounds "
+Be prepared for acid burns, explosion related wounds and possibly embedded glass."

-**The Order** - "Our staunchest allies, the [Lawmakers](The_Order_Sect "wikilink") are honourable and forward thinking, unlike the hide-bound Guardians or the fawning Earth Sect.
-Generally speaking we can trust The Order to assist us both on and off the field, their crowd-control abilities meshing well with our own pinpoint strikes."

-**Universe** - "For idiot stargazers, the Universe Sect are actually quite useful.
-The ability to manipulate the flow of luck, along with their scrying abilities makes it difficult to evade their attentions.
-And since the attention of the [Seers](Universe_Sect "wikilink") can take the form of a comet to the face, it is not to be discounted."

-**Warrior** - "Little more than a jumped up guild of mercenaries and bodyguards, the Warrior Sect have started getting above their station in recent years.
-The [Bold](Warrior_Sect "wikilink") might be trained and honed to the edge of physical perfection, but that will not help them when we put a thousand volts through them."

-**Water** - "The Water Sect take far too much from their progenitors, the Merfolk.
-Laid back, relaxed and often just lazy, the [Divers](Water_Sect "wikilink") are frankly just a disgrace.
-They have their uses near the coast but their power is nothing to write home about. the ability to turn the ground into a bog is, after all, of limited use when the winds can give us flight."
+**The Order** - "Primarily the damage caused by
+[The Order](The_Order_Sect "wikilink") are as a result of punishments they have meted out for crimes committed, so expect broken hands, wrists, arms and possibly legs, as well as general contusions and concussions.
+Oh, and make clear to any local Order Casters that abuse of the phrase 'natural healing only' will get their own healing rights revoked."

+**Universe** - "With their ability to modify luck, you should be prepared for just about everything.
+Falls, concussions from falling objects and accidental stabbings are all equally likely."

+**Warrior** - "The vast array of weapons used by the [Brave](Warrior_Sect "wikilink")makes it difficult to prepare in advance for them.
+Expect, in general, blunt impact trauma, stab wounds, cuts from slicing blades and damage from anything else you can think of which could be used as a weapon."

+**Water** - "Actual drowning is, surprisingly, a low risk as the [Sailors](Water_Sect "wikilink") don't use their magics aggressively enough for it.
+There is impact damage, tripping injuries and abrasions to be on guard against however."

 ## **Sect Physrep**

-**Colour**; **Primary Physrep.** - Yellow or gold, the colour of the proverbial lightning bolt.
+**Colour**; **Primary Physrep.** - White, with a red trim.

-**Symbol** - The Lightning Bolt
+**Symbol** - The Red Crucifix

-**Tattoo** - The symbol of the Air Sect is placed upon the *Left Shoulder Blade*
+**Tattoo** - The symbol of the Healer Sect is placed upon the *Hollow of the Throat*

 **Clothing** - Like most Arcanists, the Air Sect prefer to keep their hands free in order to manage the more complex gestures required of